jqsheng94/Stochastic-Process-and-Random-Walk/README.md

 After run the simulation ```10000``` times, we get the stable results of ```36.38841``` which is also known as the expected value of the number of steps.

-We can apply the same theory to study three dimentional random walk.
+We can apply the same theory to study three dimensional random walk.
+The walker starts at the coordinate (0, 0, 0) and at each step he will move to one of six directions based on different probabilities.

 ``` Python
 # Probability of each direction